SerenityOS/serenity/Ports/README.md

 - The "remote" repository can be pushed to, pulled from and generally anything that you'd want to do with a remote repo.
-- After leaving the dev shell, all patches are updated and the user will be prompted whether they wish to generate a new patch readme file.
+- After leaving the dev shell, all patches are updated and the user will be prompted whether they wish to generate a new patch readme file and update the list of available ports.

 This mode takes an extra `--no-depends` option, that if given, will cause the dependency fetch and build steps to be skipped.